enjeyisback/gmail-multiplier/readme.md

 2. Open a web browser and navigate to `http://localhost:8000`

-3. Enter a Gmail address (without the @gmail.com part) and the number of variations you want to generate.
+3. Enter a Gmail address and the number of variations you want to generate.

 4. Click "Generate" to create email variations and aliases.